 This is the first and primary approach which involves the analysis of recent sales of comparable properties in the local area over the past six or so months and seeing how those sales compare to your property.

 By using sales evidence in close proximity to your home, the valuer is able to account for the way buyers view important locational factors as well.

 This is where they sum together the added value of the land and its improvements, including the house and other ancillaries like a pool or landscaping.

-It requires such skills as allowing for depreciation due to wear and tear or economic factors, a working knowledge of construction costs and ability to assess overcapitalisation.
+It requires such skills as allowing for depreciation due to wear and tear or economic factors, working knowledge of construction costs, and the ability to assess overcapitalisation.

 When assessing the value of the land in a given location, it’s about much more than size.

 A valuer will look at shape, dimensions, and topography too.